DJTakushi/quantplay/app_cpp/readme.md

 # todo
 - [ ] accept/record times in UTC, only print in local
-  - [ ] convert input times to UTC
+  - [x] convert input times to UTC
-  - [ ] put values into table in UTC using timestamp (https://planetscale.com/blog/datetimes-vs-timestamps-in-mysql)
+  - [x] put values into table in UTC using timestamp (https://planetscale.com/blog/datetimes-vs-timestamps-in-mysql)
-  - [ ] switch c++ code to use better class that can easily display converted time
+  - [x] switch c++ code to use better class that can easily display converted time[not necessary]
 - [x] algocontroller
 - [ ] dataretriever
   - [ ] create data table (with override option)